jeffreykegler/hoonlint/misc/whitespace.md

     ==
 ```

-Each backdented hoon is a row.
-For each row,
-The sequence composed of the rune of the hoon,
-followed by its runechildren in
-lexical order,
-is siloed.
+### Mixed inter-line alignments in a running

+A running should not have both running-shared and runestep
+alignment.
 Note that if a backdented hoon is a runestep,
-it may have both a running-inherited inter-line alignment
+it may have both a running-shared inter-line alignment
 and a chained inter-line alignment.
 If a backdented hoon does have both inter-line alignments,
 they should be consistent.
 That is,
 for every silo,
 the column location of that silo according
-to running-inherited alignment
+to running-shared alignment
 should be identical to
 the column location of that silo according
 to chained alignment.